w3c/web-locks/README.md

 *What happens if a tab is throttled/suspended?*

 If a tab holds a lock and stops running code it can inhibit work done by other tabs.
 If this is because tabs are not appropriately breaking up work it's an application problem.
 But browsers could throttle or even suspend tabs (e.g. background background tabs) to reduce power and/or memory consumption.
-With an API like this &mdash; or with Indexed DB &mdash; this can result the [work in foreground tabs being throttled](https://bugs.chromium.org/p/chromium/issues/detail?id=675372).
+With an API like this &mdash; or with IndexedDB &mdash; this can result the [work in foreground tabs being throttled](https://bugs.chromium.org/p/chromium/issues/detail?id=675372).

 To mitigate this, browsers must ensure that apps are notified before being throttled or suspended so that